j-easy/easy-random/README.md

 ## Project status

 As of November 15, 2020, Easy Random is in maintenance mode.
-This means only bug fixes will be addressed from now on (except for [records support](https://github.com/j-easy/easy-random/issues/397) which will be released when Java 16 is out).
+This means only bug fixes will be addressed from now on.
-Version 5.0.x (based on Java 11) and version 4.3.x (based on Java 8) are the only supported versions for now.
-Please consider upgrading to one of these versions at your earliest convenience.

 ## Latest news

-* 15/11/2020: Easy Random v5.0.0 is out and is now based on Java 11.
-Feature wise, this release is the same as v4.3.0.
-Please check the [release notes](https://github.com/j-easy/easy-random/releases/tag/easy-random-5.0.0) for more details.
+* June 1st, 2026: Easy Random v6.0.0 is out and is now based on Java 17.
+The major addition in this release is the support to generate random Java records.
+Please check the [release notes](https://github.com/j-easy/easy-random/releases/tag/easy-random-6.0.0) for more details.
-* 07/11/2020: Easy Random v4.3.0 is now released with support for generic types and fluent setters!
-You can find all details in the [change log](https://github.com/j-easy/easy-random/releases/tag/easy-random-4.3.0).

 # What is Easy Random ?